Woolzie/quizzler/README.md

      ```sh
      source env/bin/activate
      ```
-     the command above depends on the shell and os you are using for window:
+     the command above depends on the shell and os you are using,

+   for window:

      ```sh